pwynn3/campuseatsmodel/README.md

 ## On Campus Delivery(by Paityn Wynn)
 ## Description
-In this project, I will use an existing database and enhance the functionality using MySQL.
+In this project, I will use an existing database and enhance the functionality using MySQL by creating a rating system for the driver and the administrator.
-## Index

 ## Use Case
 1. Customers provide ratings after an order.